 Use a dedicated secure browser: Switch to a browser that prioritizes security and privacy, and one that’s less vulnerable to hijacking attempts than common browsers.

-Use strong antivirus protection: Many free antivirus programs include built-in features that detect threats in real time.
-Install trusted antivirus protection to further spoof-proof your device.
+Use strong antivirus protection: Many of the best free antivirus programs include built-in features that detect threats in real time.
+Install trusted antivirus security to further spoof-proof your device.

 Spoofing attacks can happen to anyone.
-Thankfully, Avast Free Antivirus includes multiple advanced features that work together to provide real-time spoofing protection, as well as an air-tight defense against malware and other online threats.
+Thankfully, Avast One includes multiple advanced features that work together to provide real-time spoofing protection, as well as an air-tight defense against malware and other online threats.

-With our Web Shield and File Shield at your side, you’ll be protected against the kinds of phishing emails and pharmed websites that spoofers love to create.
-Stay safe online with the free antivirus solution trusted by millions of people worldwide.
+With our Web Shield and File Shield at your side, you’ll be protected against viruses, malware, and all the kinds of phishing emails and pharming websites that spoofers love to create.
+Stay safe online with the security solution trusted by millions of people worldwide.